HearthSim/proto-extractor/README.md

 The option `--manual-package-file "PATH-TO-INI-FILE"` can be used manually move content of namespaces or specific types to other/new namespaces.
 See the file `hscode-proto-packaging.ini` in the root of the repo for examples.

 It's important to keep the order of processing algorithms in mind!
-We shouldn't try to manually compensate the behaviour of the automatic dependancy resolver.
-This has to do with trying to keep a consistent layout of outputted protobuffer files regarding the absolute dependancy on the source material.
+We shouldn't try to manually compensate the behaviour of the automatic dependency resolver.
+This has to do with trying to keep a consistent layout of outputted protobuffer files regarding the absolute dependency on the source material.

 > Defaults to "" (empty string) -> nothing will happen.